Göteborgs Konsthall

-Göteborgs Konsthall is a museum of contemporary art in Gothenburg, Sweden.
+Göteborgs Konsthall is a contemporary art exhibition hall in Gothenburg, Sweden.

 Description

-Göteborgs Konsthall features both Swedish and international art.
-It is situated in a classicistic building from 1923 at Götaplatsen in the center of the city, next to Gothenburg Museum of Art (Göteborgs konstmuseum).
+Göteborgs Konsthall exhibits both Swedish and international art.
+It is situated in a classicist building from 1923 at Götaplatsen in the center of the city, next to Gothenburg Museum of Art (Göteborgs konstmuseum).
 Göteborgs Konsthall investigates the various forms of contemporary art and presents around five exhibitions a year.
 Alongside the exhibitions, Göteborgs Konsthall presents guided tours, creative workshops, artists talks, workshops, film screenings, performances, and in-depth lectures.
 Entrance is always free of charge for both program and exhibitions.

 History

-Göteborgs Konsthall was designed by architects Sigfrid Ericson (1879-1958) and Arvid Bjerke (1880-1952).
+Göteborgs Konsthall was designed by architects Sigfrid Ericson (1879–1958) and Arvid Bjerke (1880–1952).